 Milk Thistle, silymarin, acts largely on the liver and kidneys.

 It is a well known protection against hepatotoxins.
-It has a long history of successful use in treating:

 - 75-400mg capsules or 1 pound seed(seed will need to be ground prior to administering)